AC1706-67/ODC-overdose-tracker/README.md

-# ODC Log - Our Daily Compassion
+# Compassionate LOG

-A React Native mobile application for compassionate community health tracking, designed for healthcare professionals, peer support specialists, and community responders.
+A React Native mobile application that helps communities record acts of care and compassion that save lives, designed for healthcare professionals, peer support specialists, and community responders.

 ## Features